How to Grow and Care for Zantedeschia (Calla Lilies)

 Plant Overview

 Zantedeschia, commonly known as Calla Lilies, are elegant flowering plants native to southern Africa.
-Recognized for their striking, funnel-shaped blooms and lush foliage, these plants are a favorite among gardeners and florists alike.
-They grow from rhizomes and can reach heights of 2 to 3 feet, with flowers available in a variety of colors including white, pink, yellow, and purple.
+These plants are known for their striking, funnel-shaped blooms and lush foliage.
+They typically grow from rhizomes and can reach heights of 2 to 3 feet, with flowers available in various colors, including white, pink, yellow, and purple.
+Calla Lilies are popular among gardeners and florists for their beauty and versatility.

 Optimal Growing Conditions